 Faculty may be paid for work on a grant.
 On rare occasions, exempt and non-exempt employees may be paid for grant work if asked to perform a special duty.
 Please first check with the Foundation & Corporate Relations Department if you are considering paying an employee for work on a grant.

-In the case of exempt employees, the employee must consult with the Provost and Dean of the college or the Executive Vice President who will ultimately decide if a stipend can be paid.
+In the case of exempt employees, the employee must consult with the Provost and Dean of the college or the Chief Financial Officer, Vice President of Finance and Administration who will ultimately decide if a stipend can be paid.
 The divisional vice president or dean responsible for the department paying the stipend must also formally approve it, in advance.
 Please see the Stipend Policy for Administrators (300.5) for more information.

 For non-exempt employees, the employee’s supervisor must consult with Human Resources when determining the employee’s compensation.
 The non-exempt employee and his or her supervisor are responsible for accurate time reporting for all work activities, regardless of the funding source.

 In general, you can be paid for time you dedicate to a grant provided the compensation is consistent with your regular salary.
 In effect, grant funds can be used to pay a portion of your salary for the portion of your time spent on grant activities (e.g., if grant funds provide 20% of your salary, you should spend 20% of your time on grant activities).

 If you work 9 months out of the year (even if you are paid over the course of 12 months), when possible and applicable, grant work can replace a portion of your normal responsibilities.
 You can receive additional pay consistent with your regular salary during off-contract months but not on-contract months.